golden2402/luau-component-manager/README.md

 ## Caveats

+### Groups of Tag Functionality

-- There is no method to remove a tag functionality from a `ComponentManager` instance.
+There is no method to remove an entry for tag functionality from a `ComponentManager` instance.
 If you need to actively manage clusters of tag functionality, create individual `ComponentManager` instances for them.

+### Checks for Behavior Overlap

-- There are no checks for running the same behavior function on an instance; if you apply the same function to the same tag twice, that function will apply twice.
+There are no checks for running the same behavior function on an instance; if you apply the same function to the same tag twice, that function will apply twice.

+### Invoking Early Destruction

-- If you need some behavior to end early, you can make use of closure properties:
+By design, you cannot directly invoke a function that is being maintained as a destructor by a `ComponentManager` instance.
+If you need some behavior to "end" early, you can make use of closure properties:

 ```luau
 local function sayHello(instance: Instance)